Keyboard shortcuts

 After your first scan completes:

-• Insights — View charts and trends (requires multiple scans)
+• Trends — View charts and trends (requires multiple scans to generate meaningful data)

-• Explore — Run queries against your scan data
+• Data Explorer — Run queries against your scan data using the visual builder or free-form query language

 Setting Up Scheduled Scans